 The Ground Dogs can be used independently as an anchor point for any camping application that requires something to be tied down.
 However, many campers with caravans or motorhomes will use them with awnings.
-To assist with easy setup of using the Ground Dogs with awnings, Paul has designed a simple and effective tie-down system that compliments the Ground Dogs and is very easy to fit.
+To assist with the easy setup of using the Ground Dogs with awnings, Paul has designed a simple and effective tie-down system that compliments the Ground Dogs and is very easy to fit.

 The Ground Dogs Tie Down System

-The Tie Down straps will suit most awnings on the market and can be used with the arms either pined back onto the body of the van or for those that prefer the arms pinned vertically to the ground, there is also a special anchor plate that will slot straight in to the bottom of the awning arm.
+The Tie-Down straps will suit most awnings on the market and can be used with the arms either pined back onto the body of the van or for those that prefer the arms pinned vertically to the ground, there is also a special anchor plate that will slot straight into the bottom of the awning arm.

 The Tie Down Straps with Safety Springs & Ratchet

 The full awning kit contains two specially designed plates that will fit most Dometic and Carefree awnings.
 It effectively acts as a clamp that will fit into the base of the awning arm.
 Also, it will hold it securely in place.
 Generation 1 of the Ground Dog pegs with the wing collar is then used on either side to hold it firmly on the ground.
 You can then attach the straps as shown above for added security.

 The awning anchor plate secures awning arms vertically

 WARNING: While tying down of awnings in any conditions is highly recommended, this should just be as a precautionary measure.
 It is highly advisable that in all cases where strong excessive winds prevail awnings should be wound in.